clement-lee/crandep/cran-comments.md

-## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs locally.
+This is a resubmission of version 0.1.0.

+## checking CRAN incoming feasibility ...
+NOTE

+- The invalid file URIs in NEWS.md are now removed.

-There may be a NOTE similar to the one below.
-The URL concerned is for the list of all packages instead of 1 individual package, and therefore the canonical form is not possible.
-Also, in the two files where this URL is found, no changes have been made since the previous version.
+- Regarding the NOTE below (between the two lines of equal signs), the URL concerned is for the list of all packages instead of 1 individual package, and therefore the canonical form is not possible.
+Also, in the first file where this URL is found, no changes have been made since the previous version.

 =========================================
 Found the following (possibly) invalid URLs:
   URL: https://cran.r-project.org/web/packages/available_packages_by_name.html
     From: man/cran_dependencies.Rd